kendall-creator/7more-app/README.md

       - Shows referral source from intake
     - What are the critical needs?
 (Select all that apply)
       - Shows critical needs selected during intake
-    - Additional confirmation button for "Which of the following apply to this participant"
+    - Confirmation button for "Which of the following apply to this participant"
     - **This section replaces the old Mandated Restrictions section**

-  - **Section 3: Communication Confirmation** (renumbered from Section 4)
+  - **Section 3: Communication Confirmation**
     - Did you inform the participant that someone will call them within the week?

-  - **Section 4: Resources Sent** (renumbered from Section 5)
+  - **Section 4: Resources Sent**
     - Select and send resources via email/SMS
     - Track which resources were shared
+    - **NEW**: Mandatory explanation required when "No" is selected

-### Key Improvements:
+### Technical Details:
-- **Mandated Restrictions section removed** - replaced by Section 2 which shows intake responses
-- **Cleaner workflow** - Bridge Team reviews what participant said during intake
-- **All intake answers pre-filled** - legal status, critical needs, and referral source are shown from the original intake form
-- **Full editability** - Bridge Team can update any answers if information has changed
-- **Better data consistency** - Single source of truth from intake form
+- **Files Created**:
+  - `/src/state/apiKeysStore.ts` - Persistent storage for API keys
+- **Files Modified**:
+  - `/src/api/resend-email.ts` - Now uses persistent storage for Resend API key
+  - `/src/screens/BridgeTeamFollowUpFormScreen.tsx` - Added confirmation button state and no-resources validation

 ---

-## Previous Update: Bridge Team Follow-Up Form Restructured - November 20, 2025
+## Previous Update: Bridge Team Follow-Up Form Simplified - November 20, 2025

 **Date:** November 20, 2025
 **Status:** ✅ COMPLETE